 Do you need inspiration for things to do out there with your little people?
 Or maybe just a bit of background information on why it is so important we have more outdoor families?
+I have used these 7 books as a resource and an inspiration for getting my trio out there, and to remind me why it is so important we encourage them to be outdoors.
+I have written a lot of tips and ideas throughout the blog, as well as reasons for needing to get them outdoors, but behind all my thinking there are bigger and better people spurring me on in this quest!
 Here are my favourite 7 books to inspire and get us out there in the great outdoors more, especially with our little people 🙂

 1. How to Raise a Wild Child – Scott Sampson